Educational background

 After graduation at SJS (in ’91), he starts a musical and artistical

-relationship with american and european musicians and starts work on a
+relationship with american and european musicians and starts working on a

 regular basis with Gene Calderazzo in a trio that features special